SorenEricMent/psychosis/README.md

 	- First-order Interface calls are already supported!

 - Save project independently to a .pcsj file
+  - Meta ref-based format
+  - Compiled format (for phase 2)
 - Load .pcsj file to a project in the workspace
 - Save the whole program state to a .pcsw workspace file
-    - Comments in the original files are discarded on read.
+    - For now, comments in the original files are discarded on read.
 - Load from a .pcsw workspace file to recover the whole previous program state

 ## Instructions